 This contribution presents a proposal for high level signalling of Transform Skip Residual Coding (TSRC), Dependent Quantization (DQ) and Sign Data Hiding (SDH).
 It is asserted that the proposed changes minimize the impact on the existing design and avoids increasing the number of syntax elements signalled in Slice Header for common cases, in comparison to other proposals being discussed at the 18th JVET meeting (such as the combination of JVET-R0049 and JVET-R0271).
 The key aspect of the proposal is to derive variables to determine if DQ and SDH is used in a slice while keeping the flags for enabling/disabling DQ and SDH in the picture header.
+Version 2 of the document fixes a typo in the conclusions.
+Version 3 of the document fixes an incorrect sentence in the introduction section and adds additional authors to the document.
+Version 4 of the document updates the patents rights declaration.

 Introduction

-As pointed out in several contributions to the 18th JVET meeting and in discussions at the meeting it is desirable to ensure that when TSRC is enabled in a slice (slice_ts_residual_coding_disabled_flag=0) then DQ and SDH are disabled in that slice.
+As pointed out in several contributions to the 18th JVET meeting and in discussions at the meeting it is desirable to ensure that when TSRC is disabled in a slice (slice_ts_residual_coding_disabled_flag=1) then DQ and SDH are disabled in that slice.

 A decision noted under JVET-R0271 in the meeting notes indicates that it is planned to replace the picture header flags ph_dep_quant_enabled_flag and pic_sign_data_hiding_enabled_flag with corresponding slice header flags sh_dep_quant_enabled_flag and sh_sign_data_hiding_enabled_flag according to variant 3 of JVET-R0271.